sergiosolorzano/ai_gallery/README.md

 # ai_gallery
-Batch prompt from file for chatgpt 3.5-turbo to write poems inspired on a poet writing stuyle and Dall-e to draw these inspired by the style of several artists.
+Batch prompt from file for chatgpt 3.5-turbo to write poems inspired on a poet writing style and Dall-e to draw these inspired by the style of several artists.
+Requests to Azure OpenAI API.

 ---------------------------------------------